 Less than 3 months ago Rails 6.0 has been released.
 Does it mean, that all of the books about Rails 5 and previous should go into the garbage?
 Definitely not!
 Because programming in Ruby on Rails is not only about following the latest technology changes but having some basics and even more importantly, the right mindset, which enables you to develop awesome apps despite constant changes in the development world.

 And this is definitely where the good Ruby on Rails books step in.
-The knowledge inside them is timeless and will teach you rules and schemes applicable in Rails 6, 8 or even 20.
-Check our list of 8 Ruby on Rails books that despite the time flying by, will help you to become a better developer!
+The knowledge inside them is timeless and will teach you rules and schemes applicable in Rails 6, 8 or even 20. of 8 Ruby on Rails books that despite the time flying by, will help you to become a better developer!
+Especially as despite the software development world constantly wondering "" - it is very much alive.
+So it's worth to invest your time and efforts to be as best in this technology as possible!

 You already know that Rails is “just” a framework, right?
 What it means is, that despite the awesome things that it can do - you won’t be able to use it without a thorough knowledge about Ruby itself!
 And as you might figure out from the title of this book - it will give you some solid base grounds, to make you a much better programmer!